+The Arc Hydro Groundwater data model is a geographic data model for groundwater and hydrogeology.
 At the core of Arc Hydro Groundwater is the Framework component, which consists of the most common features across surface water and groundwater systems.
 These features include wells, aquifers, rivers, waterbodies, locations of dams and monitoring points, and watersheds.
 Just like in Arc Hydro, HydroIDs are used to tie features together in relationships.
 For example, wells will use their AquiferID field to store the HydroID of the aquifer they penetrate.

-Also included is a much-expanded time series component.
-The component includes four categories of temporal data: time series, attribute series, rasters series, and feature series.
+Also included is a time series component, which includes four categories of temporal data: time series, attribute series, rasters series, and feature series.
 A time series indexes a data value by time, location, and a description of the variable that a value represents.
 The location links to a geospatial feature such as a monitoring point, while the description links to a row in the VariableDefinition table.
 An attribute series is like a time series, except that instead a given row representing a single data value, it represents several values at the same instance in time, where the values are stored in different fields with the name of the field indicating the related record in the VariableDefinition table.
 This is a more efficient structure for storing water quality grab samples where numerous parameters are measured from the same sample, or for simulation model results where numerous parameters are calculated at each time step.